PauloMigAlmeida/directed-acyclic-graph-builder-js/README.md

 **Repository:** [alyssaxuu/flowy](https://github.com/alyssaxuu/flowy)

 I got the demo page HTML/CSS and some ideas for documentation and callback listeners.
-It's a very interesting project and the fact that Alyssa did it in vanilla javascript is commendable.
+It's a very interesting project and the fact that Alyssa did it all in vanilla javascript is commendable.
 Kudos to her.

 ### Directed-Graph-Creator